maciejczyzewski/hashbase/README.md

 ## Introduction

-It's a fast, efficient on-disk/in-memory database with many different kind of data structure.
+It's a fast, efficient on-disk/in-memory database with many different kind of data structures.

 #### More reading: